lupyuen/lupyuen.github.io/src/rust7.md

         my_bg_task(i)));
   }

-  // Pretend to be busy while Background Tasks execute
+  // Pretend to be busy while Async Functions execute (in the background)
-  // Wait 750 milliseconds
+  // We wait 750 milliseconds
   std::thread::sleep(
     tokio::time::Duration::from_millis(750));
   println!("Finished time-consuming task.");

-  // Wait for All Tasks to complete for handle in handles {
+  // Wait for All Async Functions to complete for handle in handles {
     runtime
-      .block_on(handle)  // Wait for One Task to complete .unwrap();
+      .block_on(handle)  // Wait for One Async Function to complete .unwrap();
   }
 }

+// Our Async Function that runs in the background...
 // If i=0: Sleep for 1000 ms
 // If i=1: Sleep for 950 ms
 // If i=2: Sleep for 900 ms